akiojin/publish-testflight-github-action/README.md

 # publish-testflight-github-action

-ipa ファイルを TestFlight に配信する GitHub Action です。
+GitHub Action to deliver ipa files to TestFlight.

 ## Requirement